Trump vetoed Israeli plan to kill Iran's supreme leader, US official tells AP

 Rep. Marjorie Taylor Greene, R-Ga., Turning Point USA founder Charlie Kirk, former Fox News host Tucker Carlson are among the prominent backers of Trump who have argued voters backed Trump because he would not involve the nation in foreign conflicts.

-Kirk said last week that before Israel launched the strikes on Iran that he was concerned the situation could lead to “a massive schism in MAGA and potentially disrupt our momentum and our insanely successful Presidency.”

-Kentucky Republican, Sen. Rand Paul praised Trump for having shown restraint and said he hoped the president's “instincts will prevail.”
+GOP Kentucky Sen. Rand Paul praised Trump for having shown restraint and said he hoped the president's "instincts will prevail."

 “So, I think it’s going to be very hard to come out of this and have a negotiated settlement,” Paul said in an appearance on NBC's “Meet the Press." ”I see more war and more carnage.
 And it’s not the U.S.’s job to be involved in this war.”